Wat Arun Bangkok

 The Local Area Around Wat Arun

-- ICONSIAM — Luxury riverside shopping destination
+- ICONSIAM – Bangkok's premier riverside shopping and dining destination.

 Wat Arun Entrance Fee & Opening Hours

-- Daily: 8:00 AM – 6:00 PM
+| Opening Hours | Daily: 8:00 AM – 6:00 PM |

 The Central Prang